-The regulation of Consumer Credit has been in the hands of the Financial Conduct Authority for 3 years.
-An additional 50,000 firms have been regulated by the FCA, many of which had little experience of FCA regulation prior to April 2014.
-These firms have a variety of primary purposes: many sell goods on credit, some are voluntary institutions who help manage debt, and others allow people to pay in instalments for fees (e.g. private schools.)
-Then there are payday lenders and pawn brokers.
-Those categories of business are just a sample, the FCA state that there is £200 billion of consumer credit in the UK so the regulation of this sector is a significant undertaking by the regulator*.
+The Financial Conduct Authority has now regulated Consumer credit for four years.
+Firms requiring FCA approval for consumer credit have a variety of primary purposes: many sell goods on credit, some are voluntary institutions who help manage debt, and others allow people to pay in instalments for fees (e.g. private schools.)
+Then there are credit brokers, payday lenders and pawn brokers – and this list is not exhaustive.

-Our help need not be limited to the application process although this may be your number one priority.
-There are many specifics relating to consumer credit that we could help with, such as financial promotions (advertising and social media.)
+There are many specifics relating to consumer credit that CCC could help with, such as financial promotions (advertising and social media.)
 There are also the policies and procedures that are required as a regulated firm and the keeping up to date with those rules as the FCA make changes.

-As part of our initial visit we will work together to assess your needs and then we would provide you with a compliance support plan.
-If there are urgent development points then we would prioritise those.
-If you are looking to be authorised for the first time we will discuss with you what is required and how to apply – we can even guide you through the process
+If you are looking to be authorised for the first time CCC will discuss with you what is required and how to apply – they can guide you through the process.